The 8 Cheapest Countries To Retire To

 Exceptions may be rent in the most stylish quarters of the most popular cities.
 However, if you compare like for like you should be comparing renting such properties with renting similar in Knightsbridge or Manhattan, you will see Argentina is so much cheaper.

 Food and excellent drink (in the form of some stunning red wines) are much more affordable, and if you move outside the tourist traps and speak the local lingo, your money will go far further because you will be taken more seriously.

 However, at Expatra we have a strong love affair with many aspects of this massive and diverse nation and believe it’s well worth a look if you want somewhere that is relatively affordable to live well.

-There are affordable countries out there, and there are nations that go out of their way to attract retirees with their tax free incentive programmes, thus making them cheapest countries to retire to perhaps.
+There are affordable countries out there, and there are nations that go out of their way to attract retirees with their tax-free incentive programmes, thus making them the cheapest countries to retire to perhaps.
 But because ‘cheap’ is a relative term, you need to calculate your budget and then find a country where you can get the right balance between cost of living and standard of living so that you can be happy and comfortable in retirement abroad.